shocknet/PWA/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/ShockBTC?style=flat-square)](https://twitter.com/shockbtc)

 ![Banner](https://pbs.twimg.com/profile_banners/971667736978972673/1598594052)
-Shockwallet connects to your remote Lightning node and overlays [graph user nodes](https://gun.eco/) for a decentralized social network.
+Shockwallet runs in a browser and connects to your remote Lightning node, it uses [graph user nodes](https://gun.eco/) to offer a decentralized social network and other features.

-Running a Shockwallet node requires the [Shock API](https://github.com/shocknet/api) backend and [LND](https://github.com/lightningnetwork/lnd)
+Running a node for Shockwallet requires the [Shock API](https://github.com/shocknet/api) backend and [LND](https://github.com/lightningnetwork/lnd)

-If you don't have a node already, hosting is offered in-app or a _Node installer available at [shocknet/Wizard](https://github.com/shocknet/wizard)_
+If you don't have a node already, hosting is offered in the app, or a _Node installer available at [shocknet/Wizard](https://github.com/shocknet/wizard)_

 ## Features: